What to See and Do in Budapest (and what to skip)

 Above: the Liberty Bridge, one of Budapest’s prettiest bridges situated right next to the Central Market.Above: Views over Parliament from Fisherman’s Bastion, one of Budapest’s most visited tourist sites.

 Looking for accommodation in Budapest?
 My preferred area is around the Astoria area (you’re centrally located and in walking distance to the Old Town sights as well as the ruin bars).
 An excellent budget suggestion is K9 Residence.
 Two great Mid-range options are City Centrum Apartman and Roombach Hotel Budapest Center.
-Otherwise find the hottest deals below.
+An excellent High-end option is the InterContinental Budapest.

 Above: everything is technically wrong with this photo…but it was a hot day and you can feel it in this late afternoon shot.Above: details and symmetry on the Margaret Bridge.
 One of the best bridges for views of the river.